fmi/iot-course/05-power-management/deep_sleep/deep_sleep.md

 ## Code to Run (Arduino Sketches)

 1. Run this sketch in Arduino IDE, compile it and and upload it to the board.
-The stepper will start to rotate slowly to make 1024 steps per revolution with 5 revolutions per minite.
+It will print to the serial monitor "Wakeup signals..." and what coused them.
 ```cpp
 /*
 Deep Sleep with Touch Wake Up